 First, topical authority alignment.
 Producing content where you have genuine expertise produces better E-E-A-T signals and is more likely to be cited for the long term.
 A well-researched answer from an identifiable expert outperforms a comprehensive answer from an anonymous domain.

 Second, citation gap analysis.
-If the current cited sources for a query are weak — thin content, unattributed claims, outdated data — there is a genuine citation opportunity.
-If the current cited sources are Wikipedia, academic papers, or official platform documentation, the bar is higher.
+If the current cited sources for a query are weak (thin content, unattributed claims, outdated data), there is a genuine citation opportunity.
+When the cited sources are Wikipedia, academic papers, or official platform documentation, the bar is higher.